netdata/netdata/exporting/prometheus/remote_write/README.md

 ```

 `remote write URL path` is used to set an endpoint path for the remote write protocol.
 The default value is `/receive`.
-For example, if your endpoint is `http://example.domain:example_port/storage/read` you should set
+For example, if your endpoint is `http://example.domain:example_port/storage/read`:

 ```conf
     destination = example.domain:example_port